hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 It may seem that the lower options in this table are always superior for viewing capability, but sometimes you may not be able to play YouTube with login even though playback works without login.
 This depends on which connections YouTube is restricting at that time.

+>If you cannot play videos in a certain site after logging in, try logging out of the site, clearing cookies for that site in your browser, and then logging in again.
+>If you use a cookie file, recreate it from the same browser after logging in again.

 If you cannot watch, try the available options in order.